kleineluka/burial/README.md

 <!-- Documentation -->
 # Documentation 📻
-DOCUMENTATION.md TBA!
+TBA!

 <!-- Contribute -->
 # Contribute 🩷
 **For development**, Burial uses a Rust backend and a Web frontend with Tauri bridging the two.
 Additionally, some python scripts are used to assist in development. **For bugs and requests**, these are highly welcomed too!
 Please note that this was developed and tested on Windows, so Mac and Linux users please let me know of any bugs.

-Detailed programming information and other contributing information will come soon - **CONTRIBUTING.md TBA**!
+Detailed programming information and other contributing information will come soon - TBA!

 <!-- Credits & Licenses -->
 # Credits & Licenses 🎉
 - **Burial** is provided under the [MIT](https://github.com/kleineluka/burial/blob/main/LICENSE) license.
 - **[LlamaToolkit](https://github.com/Llamaware/LlamaToolkit/)** ([GLWTPL](https://github.com/me-shaon/GLWTPL)) was referenced for Burial's [cipher.rs](https://github.com/kleineluka/burial/blob/main/src-tauri/src/utils/cipher.rs) implementation - which saved a lot of time!
+-  **[Tauri](https://github.com/tauri-apps/tauri)**, the Rust-based front-end framework, is licensed under MIT/Apache.
+-  **JS libraries** used include [Wow.JS](https://wowjs.uk) (MIT), [SweetAlert2](https://github.com/sweetalert2/sweetalert2) (MIT), [Hover.CSS](https://github.com/IanLunn/Hover) (MIT), and [Animate.CSS](https://github.com/animate-css/animate.css) (Hippocratic License 2.1).
+-  **NotoSans** is us under the [Open Font License](https://fonts.google.com/noto/specimen/Noto+Sans/about).